 Reaching ever higher

-As part of its commitment to scaling greater heights, the Essar Group was happy to sponsor Arjun on his expedition to conquer the great peak.
+As part of its commitment to scaling greater heights, Essar was happy to sponsor Arjun on his expedition to conquer the great peak.
 Despite having scaled Mt Everest at 16, Arjun refused to rest on his laurels and instead continued on to climb several other peaks including Mt Lhotse and now Mt Manaslu.

 Next on his agenda are expeditions to both the North Pole and the South Pole.
 He also aspires to become the first Indian to scale K2, the second-highest peak in the world.